“A light, uplifting and fabulously friendly boutique hotel on a quiet backstreet in Tamboerskloof”

 Derwent House has 10 guest rooms, divided among the main house and the 2 garden annexes.
-There’s also a self-catering Apartment with a bit more space, making it a great option if you have a teen with you.
+There’s also a self-catering Apartment and Designer Studio Apartment, which have a bit more space.
 We stayed in one of the first-floor Beautiful Rooms (4) in the main house, with great Table Mountain views from our bed and bathtub; other Beautiful Rooms have small balconies overlooking the pool.
 All rooms score top marks for comfort, and Fabulous Room 10 has a private deck.

 The decorative style sticks to a muted mushroomy-grey colour scheme, pepped up by bright lamps, more of Mandela’s Robben Island prints, and jazzy voile floor-to-ceiling drapes.
 Beds are enormous with percale duvet covers and a triple bank of pillows and cushions.
 All rooms have large fitted wardrobes and a full quotient of modern conveniences.

 The functional and uncluttered bathrooms vary quite a bit, though most have both a bathtub and a shower.
 All have bathrobes, hairdryers and goodies from the popular (and Cape Town original) Charlotte Rhys range.

 Open-plan and spacious, the self-catering one-bedroom apartment is located in a small block next door to Derwent House.
 It has a a fully equipped kitchen and a comfy living room with a double sofabed, plus a dedicated parking bay and views of the Cape Town Skyline at night.

 - Air conditioning

 - Central heating

 - Honesty bar